 A snug but comfortable harness is important for good crash protection.
 Slack in the harness at the time of a crash could result in serious injury or death.
 The harness is tight enough if after placing the harness at the proper height (AT or JUST BELOW the shoulder height for rear facing) you cannot pinch a fold in the strap.

-All three versions of the PIPA can be used until your child is 32 inches tall or weighs 32 pounds, whichever comes first.
+All five versions of the PIPA can be used until your child is 32 inches tall or weighs 32 pounds, whichever comes first.
 A good indicator that your little one is ready for a convertible car seat is when their head is nearly 1 inch from the back of the car seat.
 At that point, you'll want to select a larger car seat to ensure their head and neck are properly protected.

 Infant car seat expiration dates help ensure that you are using a car seat that is functioning as designed to protect your child on the go.
 If you have a growing family, it may be helpful - and cost effective - to use the infant car seat from your first child for baby two and beyond!